open-ephys/gui-docs/source/Developer-Guide/Compiling-the-GUI.rst

 To compile the GUI, select "Build > Build Solution" (shortcut key: F6), or press the "Debug" button to build and run.
 This will build the main application, the :code:`open-ephys.lib` file, and all of the plugins that are included in the main repository.

+.. tip:: In the "Solution Explorer," right-click on **open-ephys** and select "Set as Startup Project" to automatically launch the GUI when you start the debugger.

 macOS
 #####